-Research studies from the eastern US looking at amphibian movements from breeding pools have given us information on travel distances for adult salamanders and wood frogs.
-As you can see, different species have different average travel distances with wood frogs being the widest ranging.
-The key is that animals move hundreds of feet from pools, and young animals dispersing may travel even further than these published distances.
+Research studies from the eastern US looking at amphibian movements from breeding pools to post-breeding habitats have given us information on travel distances for adult salamanders and wood frogs.
+In the next slide, you can see that, different species have different average travel distances with wood frogs being the widest ranging.
+The key is that animals move hundreds of feet from pools, and young animals dispersing may travel even farther than has been documented.